terrymacdonald/DisplayMagician/README.md

 ## Credits
 Thanks for the work and the time that all of our contributors put into making this a better project.
 Following is a short list, containing the name of some of these people:

+* Original HelioDisplayManagement project created by the amazing Soroush Falahati
 * Readme file created by @timegrinder